Phillip James Dodd: Speaker

+Other

 In 2021 Dodd was appointed as a member of the Greenwich Historic District Commission, which reviews proposed changes to structures and landscapes within the Historic Districts and promotes the concept of preserving historic structures and landscapes in the Town of Greenwich.

-In 2022 Dodd received the prestigious Schuler Award presented by the Preservation Foundation of Palm Beach for a new Spanish Mediterranean-style house he designed in the Estate section of Palm Beach.
+In 2022 Dodd received the prestigious Schuler Award presented by the Preservation Foundation of Palm Beach for a new Spanish Mediterranean-style house he designed in the Estate section of Palm Beach, and the Mizner Award in 2024.

-In 2022 Dodd was named one of the 50 Top Coastal Architects by Ocean Home Magazine.
+In 2022 and in 2023 Dodd was named one of the 50 Top Coastal Architects by Ocean Home Magazine.